 - lights are remotely controlled through the free Hue app (for iOS and Android)

-While Philips Hue may have my heart, I’m a big fan of Satco Starfish bulbs as well.
-The Starfish RGB and Tunable A19 bulbs are versatile lights that can even work in a damp environment.
+While Philips Hue may have my heart, the Nanoleaf Essentials Matter A19 bulbs are another versatile alternative.
 There are millions of colors to pick from and each light is roughly equivalent to a 60-watt incandescent bulb.
-They’re voice controllable through Alexa and Google.
+They’re voice controllable through Google or Siri.
 Best of all — you don’t need a hub to work them.